Who is Peter Parker?

 Ill-Fated Southern Rendezvous

-Bad weather and bad luck would thwart these efforts.
-A rough Atlantic voyage ensued, and by the time Parker’s armada reached its rendezvous with Clinton, the expected Loyalist uprising they depended on had been crushed.
-To their chagrin, they learned of the decisive battle at Moores Creek Bridge on 21 February 1776.
-The resettled Scots highlanders of the Carolina hill country had agreed to march to the coast in support of the crown.
-The irony here was that many had been resettled after the disaster at Culloden decades earlier in Scotland.
-Now they had taken up the claymore on behalf of the crown that vanquished them in 1745.
-The highlanders’ attack was easily scattered by the rebels from the coastal tidewater - thus, no force to link up with.
+The resettled Scots Highlanders of the Carolina hill country had agreed to march to the coast in support of the crown.
+Ironically, many of them had been resettled after the disaster at Culloden decades earlier in Scotland.
+Now, they had taken up the claymore for the crown that defeated them in 1745.
+The Highlanders’ attack was easily scattered by the rebels from the coastal Tidewater—thus, there was no force to link up with.

 ![]() |